Towards a $\cos(2\varphi)$ Josephson element using aluminum junctions with well-transmitted channels: Additional curves

 \section{Additional $I(V)$ curves}

 In addition to the samples whose $I(V)$ curves are shown in Fig.~\ref{fig:MAR}, we fabricated and measured several other pinJJs.
 Most of them were fabricated using the recipe described in Appendix~\ref{detailfab}.
 We plot the $I(V)$ curves of 9 of them in Fig.~\ref{fig:SM_IVs}a.
 As in the main text, we numerically fit them (dashed lines) using the same model as before and obtain the channel distributions shown in Fig.~\ref{fig:SM_IVs}b.
 They are representative of the diversity of behaviors we can obtain with this fabrication method: from almost tunnel (AlAl 4 in red) to almost transparent (AlAl 7 in pink).
+The corresponding differential conductances are shown in Fig.~\ref{fig:SM_dIdVs}.
+They follow qualitatively (and almost quantitatively) the curves obtained from the numerical fits.

 We also fabricated asymmetric junctions, where the second layer of aluminum is replaced by titanium which has a smaller critical temperature and thus superconducting gap.
 These junctions are labelled AlTi $1-3$ and their $I(V)$ curves are plotted in Fig.~\ref{fig:SM_IVs}c.
 We extended the model used for symmetric junctions~\cite{riquelme_distribution_2005} in order to include two different gaps and obtain the fits plotted in dashed lines in the figure.
 The corresponding channel distributions are visible in Fig.~\ref{fig:SM_IVs}d.